cornobble/TT-Sprint_4_Project/README.md

 # TT-Sprint_4_Project
 The project for sprint 4

+In order to view the application associated with the code in app.py, go to this link: https://tt-sprint-4-project.onrender.com

+This application opens the vehicles_us.csv data and and allows the user to apply various filtering methods that are outlined in more detail below.
+In addition to opening the file, it also applies all preprocessing functions to the data as well - that is outlined in the code in app.py.

 Summary of EDA: Main concern is missing values.
 	-- Price:       Will replace missing values with average for that model and year